We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

-Problems from incorrect interpretation of DNA tests
+Problems due to incorrect interpretation of DNA tests

 According to the Federal Trade Commission (FTC), no research indicates that DNA tests provide a safe basis for customizing dietary supplements.

-The second issue involves a negative result for a certain disease.
+The second issue involves a negative result for a certain condition.
 This may merely indicate that the test did not examine the particular genetic changes associated with the condition.
 Most DNA tests only look at a small number of genes.

 Instead of taking personalized vitamins, the